lexfrl/react-layer-stack/README.md

 #### `<LayerContext />`

-`id: string` - a Layer indentificator which LayerContext corresponds to
+`id: string` - a Layer identificator which LayerContext corresponds to

 `children: callback({ isActive, showMe: callback(args), showOnlyMe, hideMe, hideAll }): ReactElement` - will be mouted (rendered) directly to its parrent